 - Micro-ridge: the most accurate and expensive stylus shape

 As the tip becomes more pointed, it can track the grooves with greater accuracy.
-However, the sharper tip also causes the stylus to wear faster.
+However, the sharper tip also causes the stylus to wear faster, read more hear on how long a stylus can last.
 Based on this information, you should hopefully find it easier to choose your next stylus tip.

 Looking for something else?

 If you are looking for a turntable with a specific feature or within a certain budget you can take look at one of guides below.